-All summer long, local software company Azavea has been working with the Bicycle Coalition of Greater Philadelphia, creating an interactive map image to determine whether traffic crashes in the city specifically correlate to indicators of potential disadvantage among residents.
+All summer 2016, local software company Azavea has been working with the Bicycle Coalition of Greater Philadelphia, creating an interactive map image to determine whether traffic crashes in the city specifically correlate to indicators of potential disadvantage among residents.

 The work was done through Azavea’s Summer of Maps program, a three-month long fellowship giving student GIS analysts the opportunity to perform geospatial data analysis for local and national non-profit organizations.

 This year fellow Carlos Bonilla compared crashes per square mile with Indicators of Potential Disadvantage (IPD).
 IPD is a census map tool developed by the Delaware Valley Regional Planning Commission.
 DVRPC looks at different demographics that may have specific planning-related issues or challenges.
 DVRPC analyzes eight Indicators of Potential Disadvantage (IPD) within census tracts in the 9 county DVRPC region.